WalletScrutiny/WalletScrutinyCom/_hardware/quantum.md

 We were able to find their [GitHub page](https://github.com/SecurityArts) which has links to the repository of their open source desktop software the [Quantum Manager](https://github.com/SecurityArts/QuantumManager).

 It is through the Quantum Manager where the firmware for the device is updated.

+As noted in Leo's [comment on GitLab](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/merge_requests/284#note_746992469)

+> It appears the firmware itself is not open source.
+>
+> [Here](https://github.com/SecurityArts/QuantumManager/blob/1a3ad5d4aec89c4ae06752f21b8f9bc44da35fc4/app/js/updates.js#L11) the "Quantum Manager" requests the firmware, providing a random number and the hardware wallet's serial number.
+This would allow to send a different firmware to each different client.
+Notably not providing a serial number or just random guessed integers returns errors.